jays-codes/ud-copilot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: clinicals-app
+- generated code in Home to add column for links to add clinical data; generated AddClinicals.js component to diplay patient details via axios api call
 - generated toastify pop-ups
 - generated react component code to display a form and enable saving of patient details; call create patient api via axios; AddPatient.js component
 - generated react component code to make api call to axios and render as html table